Family affair: Harrison Burton celebrates first K&N Pro Series East win with parents

 “One of my favorite races I can recall of my dad winning was here at Bristol,’’ Harrison Burton said of his father’s victory in 2008.
 “Me and my sister were jumping up and down when he won.
 I was really, really excited to win, and I’m sure he was excited to watch me win.

 “It was really cool for me and him both to share a moment like that together.
-Obviously, my mom, as well, who has traveled the county with me while my dad was racing.’’
+Obviously, my mom, as well, who has traveled the country with me while my dad was racing.’’

 So what was the family celebration like this time?